Brett Gabbert

-Brett Gabbert (born August 4, 2000) is an American professional football quarterback.
+Brett Gabbert (born August 4, 2000) is an American former professional football quarterback.
 He played college football for the Miami RedHawks.

-Early life and high school
+Early life

 Gabbert attended Christian Brothers College High School where he led them to the 2018 MSHSAA Class 6 state championship.
 He committed to play college football at Miami University.

 College career

-As a freshman, Gabbert earned Miami's starting quarterback role ahead of their season opener versus Iowa, becoming the first true freshman in school history to do so.
+As a freshman, Gabbert earned the RedHawks' starting quarterback role ahead of their season opener versus Iowa, becoming the first true freshman in school history to do so.
 In his first start he completed 17 of 27 passes for 186 yards and two touchdowns with an interception in a 38–14 loss to Iowa.
 In week 11, Gabbert went nine for 15 passing for 225 yards and three touchdowns with an interception in a 44–3 rout of Bowling Green.
 On the season, he completed 175 of 316 passes for 2,411 yards, 11 touchdowns, and eight interceptions, and rushed for 72 yards and three touchdowns.
 Gabbert was named the MAC freshman of the year.

 In week 4 of the 2020 season, Gabbert threw for a career-high 308 yards and four touchdowns in a 38–7 win over Akron.
 He finished the COVID-shortened season completing 23 of 35 pass attempts for 384 yards and four touchdowns, while also rushing for 58 yards and forcing a fumble.
 In week 9 of the 2021 season, Gabbert threw for 492 yards and five touchdowns with one interception in a 35–33 loss to Ohio.
 In the 2021 Frisco Football Classic, he completed 22 of 31 passes for 228 yards and two touchdowns in a win over North Texas, earning game offensive MVP honors.
 In the 2021 season Gabbert completed 178 of 299 passes for 2,648 yards, and 26 touchdowns, to just six interceptions, and rushed for 147 yards and a touchdown.
 For his performance on the season, Gabbert was named third team All-MAC.

 Gabbert was named to multiple award watchlists for the 2022 season, namely for the Manning Award, the Davey O'Brien Award, and the Walter Camp Award.
 In week 11, he completed 20 of 26 passes for 244 yards and three touchdowns in a 37–21 loss to Ohio.
 In the 2022 season Gabbert only played four games due to a non-throwing shoulder injury, completing 74 of 115 passes for 816 yards and four touchdowns with no interceptions and rushing for 55 yards and a touchdown.

 In week 3 of the 2023 season, Gabbert completed 12 of 20 pass attempts for 237 yards and three touchdowns, with an interceptions, while also leading the team in rushing yards with 75, as he helped Miami upset Cincinnati 31–24 in overtime.
 On October 21 in a week 8 game against Toledo he suffered a season-ending leg injury.

 In week 12 of the 2024 season, Gabbert surpassed 10,000 career passing yards in a victory over Kent State.